TABLE OF CONTENTS

 Back Up Your Content to a Cloud-Based Service

-Once you have archived and saved copies of your content to your computer, we recommend using a cloud-based storage solution, such as One Drive, Google Drive, or Dropbox, to ensure that you will be able to access your content from any computer at any time.
-We strongly recommend backing up all of your materials to cloud-based storage.
+Once you have downloaded your course archive and saved copies of your content to your computer, we recommend backing up your content to a cloud-based storage solution, such as One Drive, Google Drive, or Dropbox, to ensure that you will be able to access your content from any computer at any time.

 Lesley University provides access to Microsoft OneDrive for all faculty, staff, and students.
 To access your free OneDrive account, go to Microsoft Office 365 and log in with your Lesley credentials.